RamblingMadMan/VRisingProtonServer/README.md

 # V Rising Linux Dedicated Server Setup

+> **WARNING** This is all highly experimental.
+Until Stunlock Studios releases an official linux dedicated server, this is a quick and dirty substitute with no guarantee it won't blow up.

 This repo contains a set of utility scripts for installing VRisingServer (Steam AppID: 1829350) on a headless Ubuntu server.

 ## Initial steps